1. Queen Victoria Museum & Art Gallery

 Delve into history at the dual-site Queen Victoria Museum & Art Gallery (QVMAG) in Launceston.
 This is a city of heritage and innovation, and you can see its pedigree in QVMAG’s two contrasting sites.
-Separated by the Esk River, the renovated warehouse at Inveresk Railyards and the beautiful old Georgian building at Royal Park form QVMAG.
 The spaces offer insight into Tasmania’s complex, considerable and often dark history with permanent collections exploring the colonial art of Tasmania and the history of the Tasmanian Tiger.

-This enduring theatre in Zeehan is our next destination.
 The Gaiety Theatre first opened its doors in February 1898 and was once the largest concert hall in Australia.
-It reopened those doors just a few years ago and now welcomes visitors to daily screenings.
+It reopened those doors just a few years ago and now welcomes visitors to daily film screenings.
 One of their films includes parts of the world’s first feature film, The Story of the Kelly Gang, first shown in May 1907.
-The endearing incongruence of the theatre’s location, history and cultural significance is exactly what makes our state so remarkable.
+The endearing incongruence of the theatre’s location, history and cultural significance is exactly what makes Tasmania so remarkable.

 The June long weekend in St Helens will light a fire in your heart.
 The Bay of Fires Winter Festival combines writing, dance, markets, open gardens and the Bay of Fires Art Prize announcement and exhibition.
 For three glorious days you are invited to consume art, culture and BBQ as you explore the inspiring region from Four Mile Creek right through St Marys, Scamander, St Helens and Binalong Bay.